tdyab/sentiment-analysis-261/README.md

 # Mental Health Text Classification - CMPS 261 Project
 ## by Tala Diab and Ralph El Skaff

-This project performs sentiment classification on a dataset of mental health-related text statements using various machine learning models such as Logistic Regression and XGBoost.
+The goal of this project is to use machine learning models capable of sentiment classification on a dataset of mental health-related text statements.

 ## Repository Contents